 Can I use a consumer VPN for a clinic?

 Consumer VPNs are generally not designed for business use, lack healthcare-grade support, and may not scale well with multiple users and devices.
 Enterprise-grade solutions are recommended.
-What is edge traversal and how it works in VPNs for secure remote access, NAT traversal, and edge networking explained
+Adguard vpn browser extension 2026

 What is a kill switch?